petershin/liferay-learn/docs/dxp-cloud/latest/en/platform-services/backup-service/downloading-and-uploading-backups.md

 1. When both the database dump and document library are uploaded, click *Initiate Upload*.

-DXP Cloud begins using the files you uploaded to generate a backup and add it to the list you can restore to your environments.
+Liferay Cloud begins using the files you uploaded to generate a backup and add it to the list you can restore to your environments.
 While the backup is being generated, other backups cannot be generated or restored.

 A success message appears on the page when the backup is generated and the service resumes normal operation.